 Make it meaningful

-2. Host a 24-hour random acts of kindness challenge.
 From the time your child wakes up to the time they go to bed, challenge them to complete the same number of kind deeds as their age.
-This will get more as the number increases and the ideas get more creative!
+The ideas will get more creative as they get older.

 Make the day all about them